View on GitHub

 isset Operator

 Operator isset accepts bitmask and bitmask value.
-It return true if bitmask contains given bitmask value, i.e. if bitwise and (&) of bitmask and bitmask value is equal to bitmask value.
+It returns true if bitmask contains given bitmask value, i.e. if bitwise and (&) of bitmask and bitmask value is equal to bitmask value.

 Example